niuers/python/functions.md

 # Decorators and Closures

 * A decorator is a callable that takes another function as argument (the decorated function).
 The decorator may perform some processing with the decorated function, and returns it or replaces it with another function or callable object.
+* Python function decorators fit the general description of Decorator given by Gamma et al. in Design Patterns: “Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.”
+* At the implementation level, Python decorators do not resemble the classic Decorator design pattern, but an analogy can be made.
 * Code that uses inner functions almost always depends on closures to operate correctly.
 * Decorators can be stacked.

+## Python Decorators and Decorator Pattern
+* In the design pattern, Decorator and Component are abstract classes.
+An instance of a concrete decorator wraps an instance of a concrete component in order to add behaviors to it.
+Quoting from Design Patterns:
+> The decorator conforms to the interface of the component it decorates so that its presence is transparent to the component’s clients.
+The decorator forwards requests to the component and may perform additional actions (such as drawing a border) before or after forwarding.
+Transparency lets you nest decorators recursively, thereby allowing an unlimited number of added responsibilities.” (p.
+175)

+* In Python, the decorator function plays the role of a concrete Decorator subclass, and the inner function it returns is a decorator instance.
+The returned function wraps the function to be decorated, which is analogous to the component in the design pattern.
+The returned function is transparent because it conforms to the interface of the component by accepting the same arguments.
+It forwards calls to the component and may perform additional actions either before or after it.
+Borrowing from the previous citation, we can adapt the last sentence to say that “Transparency lets you nest decorators recursively, thereby allowing an unlimited number of added behaviors.”
+That is what enable stacked decorators to work.

+* Note that I am not suggesting that function decorators should be used to implement the Decorator pattern in Python programs.
+Although this can be done in specific situations, in general the Decorator pattern is best implemented with classes to represent the Decorator and the components it will wrap.

 ## When Python Executes Decorators
 * They are executed immediately when a module is loaded.
 That is they run right after the decorated function is defined.
 That is usually at import time (i.e., when a module is loaded by Python).